hps/heartland-wordpress-plugin/readme.txt

 4. This screenshot shows a non-modal view.

 == Changelog ==
+= 1.5.1 =
+* Corrected minor issue that only appeared with debug mode enabled.
+Warning on button builder

 = 1.5.0 =
 * Fixed button builder tinyMCE conflict when downloaded from github issue: 37